-The primary source of NWSY & CAX drinking water is the Chickahominy River, and the Lee Hall ground water wells provide a secondary source.
-This water is stored in reservoirs owned and operated by Newport News Water works.
+The primary source of NWSY & CAX drinking water is the Diascund Creek Reservoir and the Chickahominy River.
+This water is stored in reservoirs owned and operated by Newport News Water Works.

-NAVAL WEAPONS STATION YORKTOWN YORK COUNTY, VIRGINIA 2023 CONSUMER CONFIDENCE REPORT
+NAVAL WEAPONS STATION YORKTOWN YORK COUNTY, VIRGINIA 2024 CONSUMER CONFIDENCE REPORT

 Naval Weapons Station Yorktown (NWSY) is committed to providing you drinking water that is safe and reliable.
 NWSY believes that providing you with accurate information about your water is the best way to assure you that your water is safe.
-There were no drinking water violations to report for 2023.
+There were no drinking water violations to report for 2024.

-This Consumer Confidence Report is a snapshot of the quality of your drinking water in 2023.
+This Consumer Confidence Report is a snapshot of the quality of your drinking water in 2024.
 The purpose of this annual report is to advise consumers of where their water comes from, provide water quality data, advance understanding of drinking water, and heighten awareness to conserve water resources.
+This report is written, prepared, and distributed by NWSY Public Works Department (PWD) as required by the Safe Drinking Water Act and approved by the Virginia Department of Health, Office of Drinking Water in Norfolk, VA.